What is Workflow Automation?

 What are the benefits of workflow automation?

-Workflow automation is important to organizations because these processes are core to your business operations.
+Certainly it increases your efficiency.
 “Manual” and “menial” don’t necessarily equate to “unimportant.”
 Those tasks may entail maintaining communication across departments or with external clients, collecting leads, managing invoices, making sure policies are being followed, chasing down this or that party for a signature or approval, and so on.

-For example, because workflow automation by definition replaces manual tasks and processes, it increases efficiency and productivity while saving labor costs (and freeing up skilled employees to do work that requires their creativity and expertise).
+Because workflow automation by definition replaces manual tasks and processes, it increases efficiency and productivity while saving labor costs (and freeing up skilled employees to do work that requires their creativity and expertise).

 It also enables you to standardize processes across your organization, which helps ensure process adoption.
 That leads to less human error, and when automation tools offer visibility into automated processes, it also promotes accountability and compliance and thereby reduces risk.